piksels-and-lines-orchestra/plo/worklog.md

 -- Visual system set up.
 -- All technical decisions must be done.
 -- Libretto & Score proto done.
--- All aspects hashed out.
+-- All aspects that are to be presented at Piksel hashed out.
 Refinements to be done by Jon in the coming week.

 Saturday, 17th
 ===============================